British Somaliland: Protectorate Treaties

 The British, the Isaaq Sultanate and the Isaaq clan in Somaliland had come into contact in 1825, when a British ship named the Mary Anne was attacked, sacked, and plundered by Isaaq forces in the port city of Berbera.

+Image shows British Built Postal Communication office, United Kingdom provided famine prevention, building structural tunnels for transport in mountain paths, Military protection in and during the second world war.British also built Basic Public Infrastructure: An aerodrome, a modern hospital, a power station, and a local broadcasting service to support the growing administrative hub.

 The attack led to a British attack of the city and subsequent negotiations with the Sultanate.
-Further incidents occurred in the 1850s, notably with the Attack on British exploring expeditions and the Blockade of Berbera (1855), which were key points of friction between the British and the Isaaq.
+Further incidents occurred in the 1850s, notably with the Attack on British exploring expeditions and the Blockade of Berbera (1855), which were key points of friction between the British and the Isaaq.Not until 1888 could the British establish the British Somaliland Protectorate, after signing treaties, but tensions continued between the Isaaq and British authorities.